 One of the best ways to put patients at ease is by getting them to laugh.
 Paul Osincup, a humor strategist and work culture consultant, recommends finding humor in yourself or in shared human grievances rather than focusing the humor on a patient or their situation.
 This will level the playfield, allowing for open communication and mutual trust.
 In a study that examined the impact of humor on patients' perception of physician’s credibility, it was found that clinicians with higher perceived humor orientation scores had higher levels of perceived credibility and patient satisfaction, and were subsequently much less likely to be sued.

 When There’s Just Not Enough Hours in the Day

 At Deepscribe we believe the burden of documentation shouldn’t stand in the way of delivering empathic and compassionate care.
 Our virtual medical scribe eliminates the need to take notes during patient interactions and provides reliable, accurate, and quick EHR-ready medical documentation – simply by listening into the natural patient encounter.
 That means you’re free to smile, laugh, and connect with your patients without having to worry about taking a single note.
-Our Ai scribes save you an average of 3 hours a day and allow for 217% more face-to-face patient interaction, so you’ll have more than enough time to develop the kind personal connections that save doctors from malpractice lawsuits.
-So if you’re ready to stop worrying about litigation and rid yourself of hours of documentation, then maybe it’s time to upgrade your practice with a virtual medical scribe.
+Our AI scribe can save you up to of 3 hours per day on average and allow for 217% more face-to-face patient interaction, so you’ll have more than enough time to develop the kind personal connections that save doctors from malpractice lawsuits.
+If you’re ready to stop worrying about litigation and rid yourself of hours of documentation, then maybe it’s time to upgrade your practice with a virtual medical scribe.